 ++Set snacks and drinks on an accessible level so they don’t have to cut in and ask you for help.

-++Ask them if they need anything before you make your call or have your conversation with your company.
+++Ask them if they need anything before you make your call or have important conversations with your company.